ksavage87/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/model_card_template.md

 ## Evaluation Data

 The census income data used for training was also used for the evulation data.
+Eighty percent of the data was used to train the model.
+Twenty percent of the data was used to test the data.

 ## Metrics
 _Please include the metrics used and your model's performance on those metrics._